Price Impact Under Heterogeneous Beliefs and Restricted Participation: Equilibrium Price Impact with Restricted Participation

 \subsection{Traders, securities and notation}

 In the market, we consider a finite number of traders and use the index set $I$ to denote them.
-There are a finite number of tradeable risky securities, and their index set is denoted by $K$.
-We model restricted market participation by assuming that trader $\iii$ has access to (effectively, is allowed to trade in) only a subset $K_i \subseteq K$ of the securities; in other words, trader $\iii$ may select units of securities in the subspace of $\hil \equiv \Real^K$ defined via
+There is a finite number of tradeable risky securities, and their index set is denoted by $K$.
+Traders \emph{may} be restricted to trade some of the risky assets: this is modelled by assuming that trader $\iii$ has access to (effectively, is allowed to trade in) only a subset $K_i \subseteq K$ of the securities.
+In other words, trader $\iii$ may select units of securities in the subspace of $\hil \equiv \Real^K$ defined via

+We shall call \textbf{full participation} the market setting for which $K_i=K$, for all $\iii$.
 Before giving more details of the model's structure, we need to establish some necessary definitions and notation.
-For each $\iii$, we shall denote by $\proji$ the projection operator from $\hil$ on the space $\hili$; for $x \in \hil$, $\proji x$ has the effect of keeping all coordinate entries of $x$ corresponding to $K_i$ intact, while replacing all coordinate entries of $x$ corresponding to $K \setminus K_i$ with zero.

-Define $\defp$ as the set of all symmetric linear nonnegative-definite forms on $\hil$.
-On $\defp$, define the partial order $\preceq$ via
+For each $\iii$, we shall denote by $\proji$ the projection operator from $\hil$ on the space $\hili$: for $x\in\hil$, $\proji x$ has the effect of keeping all coordinate entries of $x$ corresponding to $K_i$ intact, while setting all coordinate entries of $x$ corresponding to $K \setminus K_i$ equal to zero.
+We also define $\defp$ as the set of all linear, symmetric, nonnegative-definite forms on $\hil$.
+On $\defp$, we define the partial order $\preceq$ via